 If you are an automotive company fancying developing the next-generation three-wheeler that will solve the last-mile mobility riddle in India with a little imagination, check out these designs!
-Ultraviolette Automotive’s Founder Narayan Subramaniam, at the request of ElectricVehicleWeb.in, has designed such a three-wheeler inspired by the Tesla Cybertruck.
-Narayan, who spoke to EVW before the unveil of the Ultraviolette F77 electric sport bike last year, messaged us on Instagram that the Cyber-rickshaw is a design that is “meant to open up people’s imagination.”
+Ultraviolette Automotive’s Founder Narayan Subramaniam, at the request of ElectricVehicleWeb.in on his Instagram page, has designed such a three-wheeler inspired by the Tesla Cybertruck.
+Narayan, who spoke to EVW before the unveil of the Ultraviolette F77 electric sport bike last year, messaged us stating that the Cyber-rickshaw is a design that is “meant to open up people’s imagination.”

 Narayan started working on the sketches as a 30-minute exercise but ended up designing a whole range of three-wheelers for various applications.
 There’s a passenger version that can take three guests and a driver, and one designed for commercial use for last-mile deliveries.
 It can be seen that the inspirations are clearly from the Tesla Cybertruck with the variant extensions featuring triangular shapes and feel like they time-traveled from 2050.